ah8ad3/patty/README.md

 # Todo:
-- make contribution table
-- create an library called potty and add all features to it
+- add queue (there is many queue library like kue, queue,... you can use by yore need)
+- permission system (i done this before but i think not need for this repo and i decide to make this repo easy for all)
-- add sql ability for db
+- add sql ability for db(this implement in external repo as need)
-- add django like admin page
-- add queue
-- add graphql ability for request and db
+- add graphql ability for request and db (this implement in external repo as need)
-- merge some small dependency to main library
-- planning for use some automatic tools for bundle
-- ...
+- if you have any offer for improve this repo i glad to hear it with me gmail
+- i implement some simple project with this repo and add later

 # usage:
-clone project copy env file to .env file and put values run `npm install` then run `npm start` and server run in `http://localhost:5000`
+clone project copy env file to .env file and put values don't forget to put secret key

+run `npm install`
+then run `npm start` and server run in `http://localhost:5000`